axil/deseb/README.md

   uuid = UUIDField(version=4)
 ```

-And I want to add a new column:
+And I want to add a new column `response`:

 ```python
 class Review(models.Model):